 - Quickly: derived from Speed, which has an accent.

-Mastering the rules for proparoxytones not only improves your writing, but also helps you maintain correct pronunciation.
-Practicing daily with examples and exercises is key to fully mastering these types of words.
+This rule is easy to remember, but it confuses some language users.
+Mastering the rules for proparoxytone words not only improves your writing but also helps you maintain correct pronunciation.
+Daily practice with examples and exercises is key to fully mastering this type of word.